katalon-studio/katalon-studio/in-app-tutorials/getting-started/api/api-import-request.md

 > Tip: With API/Web Service project type, you can click on the icons on the menu bar.

-You can import test requests from the following definitions or tools:

 <details><summary>Import RESTful requests from OpenAPI Specification 3.0</summary>

 > You need a Katalon Studio Enterprise license.